danbev/learning-iot/notes/digitaltwin.md

 ### Drogue Iot digital twin
 Drogue IoT has an initial digital twin implementation.
 TODO: take a look at this.

 Instead is doing the processing where the digital twin is, i.e it is to sending the data.

-TODO: Take a look at Borsh IoT offerings.
+TODO: Take a look at Bosch IoT offerings.